backstage/backstage/docs/permission/getting-started.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/EQr9tFClgG0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Backstage integrators control permissions by writing a policy.
-In general terms, a policy is simply an async function which receives a request to authorize a given permission for a user and (optional) resource, and returns a decision on whether to authorize that permission.
+In general terms, a policy is simply an async function which receives a request to authorize a specific action for a user and (optional) resource, and returns a decision on whether to authorize that permission.
 Integrators can implement their own policies from scratch, or adopt reusable policies written by others.

 ## Prerequisites